a-llyson/todo/README.md

-# Oh Whale!
+# Todo
-Plan out your day and level up your whale
+Plan out your day